Calcium, Vitamin D, and Osteoporosis

 In contrast, vegetables, beans, fruits, nuts, and seeds are rich sources of calcium and other important minerals, and do not promote the urinary excretion of calcium.
 A three cup serving of raw, chopped greens – like kale, bok choy, or collards - provides the same amount of calcium (or more) as one cup of whole milk.
 Only 32% of the calcium in the cup of cow’s milk can be absorbed by the human body compared to about 50% for many green vegetables.5

 Calcium isn't the only important nutrient for bone health

 It’s also important to keep in mind that the effect of nutrition on bone health is more complex than just getting adequate calcium.
-For example, vitamin K also supports bone health, and vitamin K is abundant in leafy greens.6 Of course,
+For example, vitamin K also supports bone health; vitamin K1 is abundant in leafy greens, and K2 is an important nutrient to supplement.6 Of course,

 vitamin D also plays a critical role in regulating bone health.
 Vitamin D promotes the absorption of calcium in the intestine as well as the activity of bone building cells.
 Medical studies show vitamin D is more effective than calcium for treating osteoporosis.7 The most natural way to obtain vitamin D is through sun exposure, but because of indoor jobs, our climate, and skin cancer risk it is virtually impossible to achieve optimal levels of Vitamin D from sunshine alone.
 Vitamin D supplementation is necessary for most people.